Skip to content

 # Custom FIO parameters

-virtbench fio \
+virtbench fio --action run-all \

 --start 1 --end 20 \